Comprehensive Analysis of Negative Sampling in Knowledge Graph Representation Learning

-\citet{ns} proposed subsampling for the NS loss in Eq.~(\ref{eq:ns:loss}) to balance the appearance probability of words and word pairs by discounting their frequency.
+See Appendix \ref{app:derivation} for the detailed derivation. \citet{ns} proposed subsampling for the NS loss in Eq.~(\ref{eq:ns:loss}) to balance the appearance probability of words and word pairs by discounting their frequency.
 In Eq.~(\ref{eq:ns:loss}), we can consider a word as $x$ and a word pair as $(x,y)$.
 We denote the appearance probability of $x$ as $p_d(x)$ and $(x,y)$ as $p_d(x,y)$ in Eq.~(\ref{eq:subsamp}).
 Since $A(x,y)$ and $B(x)$ adjust $p_d(x,y)$ and $p_d(x)$ in Eq.~(\ref{eq:subsamp}), we can understand that subsampling has the same role with $A(x,y)$ and $B(x)$.

 To the best of our knowledge, no paper discusses the use of subsampling in KGE.
 However, \citet{rotate} used subsampling which follows word2vec in their implementation\footnote{\url{https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding}}.
 Regarding $B(x)$ as $B(x,y)$, we can understand that their subsampling fills the gap between $p_{d}(y|x)$ and $p'_{d}(y|x)$ in Eq.~(\ref{eq:subsamp}) as follows: